 ldk

-were pegged in a previous operation to the image file
+were pegged in a previous operation to the species

 names.